What exactly is a home inspection?

 What is a typical home inspection fee?

-Between $350-$700.
+Between $350 and $700 for a typical home.
 It varies by the region and market.
 Fees are higher for older, larger homes.
 Many home inspectors offer ancillary services which result in significantly higher fees.
 These include mold, thermographic imaging inspections, indoor air quality, swimming pools, radon, lead, well and septic systems, asbestos, etc.

 Do people get condominiums inspected?